riccardopiana/ImagesManager/README.md

 * *pureHTML* : a thin client application connected to a **JAVA** server that communicates with an **SQL** database.
 The combination of **HTML+Thymeleaf+CSS** is used for the web pages
 * *RIA* (Rich Internet Application) : a thick client application using **JavaScript(JS)** connected to a **JAVA** server that communicates with an **SQL** database.
 The web pages are managed client-side with a combination of **HTML+JavaScript(JS)+CSS**

-A full and complete documentation of the application design and implementation can be found at these respective links for the [pureHTML version](PureHTML.pdf) and [RIA version](Javascript.pdf).
+A full and complete documentation of the application design and implementation can be found at these respective link for the [Track](Traccia.pdf).
 ## Contact

 If you have contributions, need support, have suggestions, or just want to get in touch with the me, send me an [email](mailto:riccardo.pianalto.8@gmail.com)!